-- Two-year diploma

-- Fall Start

-- Includes a four-week practicum

-- E-learning (laptop delivery)

-- Some courses available part-time
+- Two-year diploma - Fall start - · Laptop-based program using SAIT-issued laptop - Includes a four-week unpaid practicum placement - First year courses are also available through Continuing Education

-School of Business Room N701, Senator Burns Building Phone: 403.284.8485 or Email:
+School of Business Room N701, Senator Burns Building Phone: 403.284.8485

-The Administrative Information Management (AIM) diploma is a twoyear program that provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
+The Administrative Information Management (AIM) diploma is a two-year program that provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
 This program is designed to meet the growing demand for creative and innovative employees who can solve problems, create efficiencies, and increase productivity using business software applications.
 This program provides students with advanced to expert skills in word processing, database applications, spreadsheets, and presentation software.
 Through practical experience students gain a firm understanding of the role and importance of technology in an office environment.
 This program also includes courses in collaboration technologies and tools, communication and presentation skills, organizational behaviour, office administration, meetings and events, project management software, and integrated business applications.
 The diploma includes a four-week unpaid practicum placement in an office environment to give students real industry experience.